- Always check the different retirement village legislation in your State or Territory and what may apply

 To find out about the legislation in your State or Territory, use the links in our ‘Should I rent or own a place in a retirement village?‘ article.

 When considering moving into a retirement village, it is advisable to seek legal and financial advice from specialist individuals or organisations.

-Many states and territories also have retirement village resident associations.
-Use the links on our Renting and Owning article to find out more about your state or territory’s association.
+Many States and Territories also have retirement village resident associations.
+Use the links in our ‘Should I rent or own a place in a retirement village?‘ article to find out more about your State or Territory’s association.